baijum/service-binding-documentation/docs/exposing-binding-data/provisioned-service.md

 # Provisioned Service

-[Provisioned Service][provisioned-service] is any backing service custom resource with reference to a Secret resource.
+[Provisioned Service][provisioned-service] represents a backing service custom resource with reference to a Secret resource.
 The Secret resource must have all the values for required for connecting to the backing service.
 The reference to the Secret resource must be available in `.status.binding.name` attribute of the custom resource.

-Here is an example:
+[Provisioned Service][provisioned-service] is useful for backing service authors to provide all the values required for connectivity.

+Let's say you are working on an `AccountService` custom resource representing a backing service.
+As the the author of that backing service, you can create a Secret resource with all the necessary connection details and refer the same from `.status.binding.name` field.
+It makes the `AccountService` conforms to a Provisioned Service.

+This example shows an `AccountService` resource with relavant details:

 ```
 apiVersion: example.com/v1alpha1